aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 4. Click on the **Release Change** button to restart the pipleine.
 5. The Pipeline will now deploy the snort configuration to the snort sensor instances.

-## E. Validate the Snort Configuration
+## F. Validate the Snort Configuration
 ---
 Before we give our Snort server a clean bill of health we need to check that configuration is working ok.
 Use the Session Manager to open a shell on the remote host and run the snort configuration check.